techbret/moabWebsite/README.md

 # Moab Website
 ## Welcome to Moab Creative's Website

-This website is designed to be the web face for the company Maob Creative.
+This website is designed to be the web face for the company Moab Creative.
 A company that specializes in creative business solutions for health care professionals and other like minded business.

-The offer
+They offer
 - Advertising
 - Marketing
 - SEO